iter8-tools/docs/docs/tutorials/load-test-grpc.md

     --set runner=job
     ```

 ??? note "About this experiment"
     This experiment consists of three [tasks](../getting-started/concepts.md#iter8-experiment), namely, [ready](../user-guide/tasks/ready.md), [grpc](../user-guide/tasks/grpc.md), and [assess](../user-guide/tasks/assess.md).

     The [ready](../user-guide/tasks/ready.md) task checks if the `routeguide` deployment exists and is available, and the `routeguide` service exists.

-        The [grpc](../user-guide/tasks/grpc.md) task sends call requests to the `routeguide.RouteGuide.RouteChat` bi-directional streaming method of the cluster-local gRPC service with host address `routeguide.default:50051`, streams the data provided by `dataURL`, and collects [Iter8's built-in gRPC load test metrics](../user-guide/tasks/grpc.md#metrics) from the stream results.
+    The [grpc](../user-guide/tasks/grpc.md) task sends call requests to the specified method of the cluster-local gRPC service with host address `routeguide.default:50051` and collects [Iter8's built-in gRPC load test metrics](../user-guide/tasks/grpc.md#metrics).
+This task supports all four gRPC service methods: unary, server streaming, client streaming, and bidirectional streaming, and will provide payload in the appropriate manner using `dataURL`.

     The [assess](../user-guide/tasks/assess.md) task verifies if the app satisfies the specified SLOs: i) there are no errors, ii) the mean latency of the service does not exceed 50 msec, and iii) the `97.5`th percentile latency does not exceed 200 msec.

     This is a [single-loop](../getting-started/concepts.md#iter8-experiment) [Kubernetes experiment](../getting-started/concepts.md#kubernetes-experiments) where all the previously mentioned tasks will run once and the experiment will finish.
 Hence, its [runner](../getting-started/concepts.md#runners) value is set to `job`.

 ??? note "Some variations and extensions of this experiment"
     1. The [grpc task](../user-guide/tasks/grpc.md) can be configured with load related parameters such as the total number of requests, requests per second, or number of concurrent connections.